Third Punic War: Primary sources

 The main source for most aspects of the Punic Wars (Note: The term Punic comes from the Latin word Punicus (or Poenicus), meaning "Carthaginian" and is a reference to the Carthaginians' Phoenician origins.) is the historian Polybius (c.
-200 – c.
-118 BC), a Greek sent to Rome in 167 BC as a hostage.
+200), a Greek sent to Rome in 167 BC as a hostage.
 His works include a now-lost manual on military tactics, but he is best known for The Histories, written sometime after 146 BC.
 He accompanied his patron and friend, the Roman general Scipio Aemilianus, in North Africa during the Third Punic War; this causes the normally reliable Polybius to recount Scipio's actions in a favourable light.
 In addition, significant portions of The Histories account of the Third Punic War have been lost.

 The account of the Roman annalist Livy, who relied heavily on Polybius, is much used by modern historians of the Punic Wars, but all that survives of his account of events after 167 BC is a list of contents.
 Other ancient accounts of the Third Punic War or its participants which have also been largely lost include those of Plutarch, Dio Cassius and the Greek Diodorus Siculus.
 Modern historians also use the account of the 2nd-century AD Greek Appian.
 The modern historian Bernard Mineo states that it "is the only complete and continuous account of this war".
 It is thought to have been largely based on Polybius's account, but several problems with it have been identified.
 These issues mean that of the three Punic Wars, the third is the one about which the least is reliably known.
 Other sources include coins, inscriptions, archaeological evidence and empirical evidence from reconstructions.